prices/opennebula-migrator-scripts/README.md

 # opennebula-migrator-scripts
 These are the migrator scripts for OpenNebula.
+These are only the migrator scripts that are published by OpenNebula.
+This is **NOT** a way to circumvent paying them to upgrade to the latest version.

 These instructions are written for me.
 Use them at your own risk.